malimohub/malimoHome/README.md

-# Malcolm Monroe Portfolio and Website
+# Malcolm Monroe's Home Page

 This application supports my website/portfolio.
 It is current and will be constanty updated.
 The site contains a bit about myself, work experience, and links to my LinkedIn profile, as well as, git hub public repositories I am active in.
 You can reach the site at http://malimohub.com.